umezvictor/StringProcessor/README.md

 nginx serves as a reverse proxy for the frontend and api.

-The access the application, type localhost in your browser and click on enter.
+#### To access the application, type localhost in your browser and click on enter.
 It will prompt you to enter a user name and password (nginx basic authentication)

 #### Enter the following: username: admin   password: password123@